Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Baseline solver

 In contrast to other numerical methods for solving PDEs, FVM works with fluxes throughout the faces of the cells, which makes the method especially convenient for fluid flows.
 However, it is necessary to use differencing schemes to relate face values with cell center values during this process.
 In case of velocities, we can define the mean face velocity $\bar{\textbf{u}}_F$ using a 2D general differencing scheme through the inverse operator $\mathcal{I}:\mathbb{R}^{2N}\rightarrow\mathbb{R}^{2}$, such that:

 where $N$ is the selected stencil around face $F$ and $w$ are the interpolation weights.
+The mean face velocity is not computed explicitly; in contrast, the interpolation weights $w_i$ contribute to the matrix of coefficients through $a_p$ and $a_{nb}$ of~\eqref{eq:linear_momentum}, following an implicit approach.
 A differencing scheme is an algebraic expression for relating a cell's face and center values based on some constant interpolation weights.
 Experts have developed numerous differencing schemes (e.g., Upwind, QUICK, TVD schemes~\cite{versteeg}) depending on the flow condition, resulting in variations of the stencil size and the interpolation weights.
 However, no general approach has been reached.
 For this reason, its choice is case-dependent, producing different results in accuracy and stability.
-Finally, the mean face velocity is not computed explicitly; in contrast, the interpolation weights $w_i$ contribute to the matrix of coefficients through $a_p$ and $a_{nb}$ of~\eqref{eq:linear_momentum}, following an implicit approach.
+Our approach builds a custom version of a differencing scheme employing deep learning.

-\section{Deep-Convection model}
+\section{Deep-Convection Model}